j19sch/j19sch.github.io/blog/2018/manifesto-for-software-testing/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2018/12/04/manifesto-for-software-testing/).*
+*This post was originally published on my old blog.*